ViaHero · Updated November 21, 2019

 Trek through nature

 With so many national parks, there are plenty of opportunities to experience Colombia’s incredible biodiversity.
 Just outside of Bogota, your trip planner can arrange a visit to Chicaque Natural Park—where lucky hikers sometimes spot sloths hanging from tree branches—or Chingaza National Park, where mountain lakes and hiking trails abound.
 If you get really lucky at Chingaza, you might even see a majestic Andean condor or an adorable spectacled bear!
-Just beware: to visit Chingaza National Park, a request form must be submitted at least 15 days prior to arrival, so make sure to have your Hero take care of it for you!
+Just beware: to visit Chingaza National Park, a request form must be submitted at least 15 days prior to arrival, so make sure to have a friend in Colombia take care of it for you.

 Come home to Bogota for a night of tejo

 One of Colombia’s most beloved sports, tejo involves tossing a metal puck at gunpowder-filled targets.
 It’s most often played at special tejo bars, which are (probably not coincidentally) also known for their cheap quantities of beer.
 Not just a sport for the rich or poor, tejo transcends gender and socioeconomic class—so make sure to try it out on your last night in town!
-Tejo De La 76 is one of Bogota’s most well-known tejo bars, but the best places keep a low profile—so make sure to ask your local where to play.
+Tejo De La 76 is one of Bogota’s most well-known tejo bars, but the best places keep a low profile—again, you'll want to get some insider tips on where to play.
 Unwind from your day trip with an explosive end to your Bogota experience!

 Day 4: Travel to Medellin and take in some culture

-Insider tip: Known as “The City of Eternal Spring”, Medellin is Colombia’s hub of art and learning.
+Known as “The City of Eternal Spring”, Medellin is Colombia’s hub of art and learning.
+Yeah...we're in love.

 Find your Medellin home